What Are the Differences Between Flat Feet and a High Arch?

 How Podhills Podiatry Helps You Find the Right Support in Sydney

-At Podhills Podiatry, we offer detailed foot assessments, gait analysis, and tailored treatment plans designed to support your specific arch type — whether flat feet or high arches.
-Our Sydney-based team provides custom orthotics, footwear advice, and hands-on care to reduce pain, improve movement, and protect long-term foot health.
+At Podhills Podiatry, we take the time to understand how your feet function.
+Through detailed foot assessments and gait analysis, our experienced Sydney podiatrists create personalised treatment plans tailored to your arch type — whether you have flat feet or high arches.
+From custom orthotics and footwear guidance to hands-on podiatry care, our goal is to reduce pain, improve movement, and protect your long-term foot health.